 The success of this video comes down to two things: a clear, unwavering message and a company with a personality.
 In seven years, the series has never changed.
-The point of each video and the underpinning of the product positioning is essentially, "Why yes, it will blend."
+The point of each video and the underpinning of the product positioning is

 For years, we've been watching this product blend everything from glow sticks to an iPhone.
 The videos are minimally expensive, product-focused, and garner millions of views.
 In a recent interview, Dickson explained the history and success of the video series: